oriol-rabasseda/mllms-zs-hoi/README.md

 If you find this work useful, please cite it using the reference below.

 ## 📌 Abstract
 Multimodal Large Language Models (MLLMs) excel as zero-shot reasoners across diverse domains.
 However, their application to real-world classification tasks, particularly in direct comparison with specialized models, remains underexplored.
 This work explores how MLLMs can be leveraged for zero-shot Human-Object Interaction (HOI) recognition and detection using token probability outputs.
-We first benchmark lightweight MLLMs, identifying Qwen2-VL and MiniCPM-V as the most effective families.
-We then propose a comprehensive taxonomy of zero-shot strategies, integrating textual prompting methods and visual prompting techniques.
-For HOI detection, we develop Objects as In-Context Learning (ICL) and Black Other Objects methods for object specification.
-Evaluations on HICO dataset reveal that Objects as ICL boosts performance for multi-image-capable MLLMs, while ensembling text prompts enhances robustness.
-On HICO-DET, Objects as ICL, Black Other Objects, and Blur the Background emerge as superior visual prompting methods for localization.
+We first benchmark lightweight MLLMs, identifying Qwen2-VL and MiniCPM-V as the most effective families for HOI.
+We perform a comprehensive comparison of zero-shot strategies applicable to this task.
+To contrast them, a taxonomy of zero-shot approaches is proposed, integrating textual and visual prompting strategies.
+Evaluations in the HICO and V-COCO datasets reveal that Objects as Context boosts performance for multi-image-capable MLLMs, while ensembling text prompts enhances robustness.
+In HICO-DET, Objects as Context, Black Other Objects, and Blur the Background emerge as superior visual prompting methods for object specification.
 Our approach achieves 53.50 mAP on HICO and 23.69 mAP on HICO-DET, outperforming prior zero-shot methods and approaching the performance of certain supervised models.

 ## 📂 Repository Structure
 ```